apache/lucenenet/websites/site/contributing/make-release.md

   build -pv:<packageVersion> -t -mp:10
   ```

+  > [!NOTE]
+  > Adjust the `-mp:` (maximum number of parallel jobs) number as appropriate based on the machine that runs them.
+In general, a powerful machine should be able to run 10 jobs or more and a weaker machine may only be able to run 7 or 8 jobs in parallel.
+It may take some experimentation to find the right number on your hardware to execute the tests fastest.

-- Execute a complete test on a temporary Azure DevOps organization (it can take around 30-40 minutes) (see [build instructions on README.md](https://github.com/apache/lucenenet#azure-devops)).
+- Execute a complete test on a temporary Azure DevOps organization (it can take around 40-50 minutes) (see [build instructions on README.md](https://github.com/apache/lucenenet#azure-devops)).

 ## Successful Release Preparation